pasangchoteen/CryptoTimeSeriesAnalysis/README.md

 **_Disclaimer_**: _All datasets and analyses are for educational purposes only and do not represent any financial advice._

 ## Data Sources
-**BTC Closing Prices**: The primary dataset used for this analysis is the "BTC.csv" file, which contains historical data on Bitcoin closing prices.
+**BTC Data**: The primary dataset used for this analysis is the "BTC.csv" file, which contains historical data on Bitcoin closing prices.

 ## Tools
-- **Python** - Data processing, analysis, and model implementation
-- **Pandas** - Data manipulation and analysis
-- **Matplotlib/Seaborn** - Data visualization
-- **Statsmodels** - Time series analysis and modeling
-- **Scikit-learn** - Machine learning model implementation
+## Tools
+- **Python**: Utilized for data manipulation, statistical modeling, and visualizations.
+- **Libraries**: `pandas`, `numpy`, `matplotlib`, `sklearn`, `statsmodels`

 ## Data Cleaning/Processing
+The dataset focuses solely on the closing prices of Bitcoin.
+Other columns such as open, high, and low prices have been ignored for this analysis.
+The data was cleaned by forward-filling missing values and ensuring proper datetime formatting.
 The dataset was cleaned and processed to handle missing values and outliers.
 Key steps included:
 - Sorting the data by date and ensuring it has a daily frequency.
 - Forward filling missing values to maintain continuity.